Ann Richards: Early life

-Richards was born in Lakeview (now part of Lacy Lakeview), in McLennan County, Texas, the only child of Robert Cecil Willis and Mildred Iona Warren.
-She grew up in Waco, participated in Girls State, and graduated from Waco High School in 1950.
+Richards was born in Lakeview (now part of Lacy Lakeview), in McLennan County, Texas, the only child of Robert Cecil Willis and Mildred Iona "Ona" Warren.
+Robert Cecil Willis was a pharmaceutical salesman who served in World War II and Mildred Iona Warren was a homemaker.
+Both of Richards' parents were Texas natives.
+Richards grew up in Waco, and the family briefly lived in San Diego, before moving back to Texas at the start of Richards's high school years.
+At this time, she dropped her first name and went by her middle name.
+She participated in Girls State, a mock-government assembly.
+She also was the Texas delegate in Washington, D.C. at the Girls Nation event, where she found her passion for politics.
+She graduated from Waco High School in 1950.
 She attended Baylor University on a debate team scholarship, and earned a bachelor's degree.
-After marrying high school sweetheart David "Dave" Richards, she moved to Austin, where she earned a teaching certificate from the University of Texas.
+After marrying her high school sweetheart David "Dave" Richards, she moved to Austin, where she earned a teaching certificate from the University of Texas.
 David and Ann Richards had four children: Cecile, Daniel, Clarke, and Ellen.
 Her first cousin once removed was the art historian Gary Tinterow.
+Cecile was born on July 15, 1957.
+She is the former president of Planned Parenthood (2006–2018).
+Cecile died of glioblastoma, an aggressive type of brain cancer that is incurable and has a survival rate of 12 to 18 months, on January 20, 2025.

 Richards taught social studies and history at Fulmore Junior High School (re-named Lively Middle School) in Austin from 1955 to 1956.
 She campaigned for Texas liberals and progressives, such as Henry B. Gonzalez, Ralph Yarborough, and future U.S. District Judge Sarah T. Hughes.

 Political career

-Early political career

-By the 1970s, Richards was an accomplished political worker, having worked to elect Democrats Sarah Weddington and Wilhelmina Delco to the Texas Legislature, and having presented training sessions throughout the state on campaign techniques for women candidates and managers.
-She supported ratification of the Equal Rights Amendment to the U.S. Constitution, presenting the amendment to the delegates of the National Women's Conference, held in Houston in 1978, but the amendment was never ratified by enough states to become part of the Constitution.

-In 1976, Richards ran against and defeated a three-term incumbent on the four-member Travis County Commissioners' Court; she took 81.4 percent of the vote against Libertarian opponent Laurel Freeman to win re-election in 1980.
-During this time, her marriage ended.
-Richards' drinking became more pronounced, and she sought and completed treatment for alcoholism in 1980.